Medically reviewed by Drugs.com. Last updated on Mar 11, 2022.

-You will use this medicine with an inhaler device called a nebulizer.
+You will use this medicine with an inhaler device called a nebulizer connected to an air compressor.
 The nebulizer turns the medicine into a fine mist that you breathe in through your mouth and to your lungs.
-Your caregiver will show you how to use your nebulizer.
+Your caregiver will show you how to use your nebulizer and compressor.

 To use the inhalation solution in the nebulizer: